 Practicum is an integral part of this Certificate program and assures that students have the opportunity to apply theory to practice.
 Practicum in a community outside of Grande Prairie may be available and will be considered on an individual basis.

-To be accepted into this Program, you must be 18 years of age or older (or receive special permission from the Department Chairperson) and have a high school diploma with 60 percent in English 30-2 or 50 percent in English 30-1.
+To be accepted into this Program, you must be 18 years of age or older (or receive special permission from the Department Chairperson) and have a high school diploma with 60% in English 30-2 or 50% in English 30-1.

 You must present a Standard First Aid Certificate and Cardiopulmonary Resuscitation Certificate (Basic Rescuer) prior to practicum.
-A criminal record check will be required from the RCMP prior to the first practicum as agencies require this of individuals who work in their organizations.
-Information about obtaining Criminal Record Checks will be provided to students after they have been admitted.
+A Police Inforamtion check will be required from the RCMP prior to the first practicum as agencies require this of individuals who work in their organizations.
+Information about obtaining Police Information Checks will be provided to students after they have been admitted.
 For your own personal health, you may wish to ensure that your immunizations are current.

 If you are without a high school diploma in English 30-1 or 30-2, please arrange with Student Services for pre-admission assessment.

 You may enrol in two courses without admission to the program.
 Upon successful completion of two courses, if you wish to continue in the program, you will be expected to apply to the program and meet all admission requirements.
 If you apply to the program after successfully completing two courses and require some upgrading courses to meet admission criteria, you may be granted permission to enrol in two additional courses while completing upgrading.
 Once you have met all admission requirements and received admission to the program, you will be granted credit toward the Certificate for courses successfully completed prior to admission.

 - HS1000 Interpersonal Communications (2)

 - HS1202 Principles of Applied Behavior Analysis and Learning (3)

 - HS1203 Interpersonal Competence (1)

 - HS2440 Human Development: Birth through Adolescence (3)